leanprover/fp-lean/functional-programming-lean/src/title.md

 ## Release history

+### November, 2022
+This release adds a chapter on programming with monads.

 ### October, 2022

 This release completes the chapter on type classes.
 In addition, a short interlude introducing propositions, proofs, and tactics has been added just before the chapter on type classes, because a small amount of familiarity with the concepts helps to understand some of the standard library type classes.